© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of St Mary's Priory, Greenfield is a scheduled monument protected by Historic England under reference 1008687.
 View the official record →

-Site of St Mary's Priory, Greenfield is a scheduled ancient monument in Lincolnshire comprising the remains of a medieval Benedictine priory.
+Site of St Mary's Priory, Greenfield is a scheduled ancient monument comprising the earthworks and buried remains of a medieval priory located in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008687.

 Site of St Mary's Priory, Greenfield is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008687.